It’s not a myth that many college grads are not working in fields related to their majors.

-Yet there are many, including positions unfilled for up to months at a time.
+Yet there are many available tech jobs, including positions unfilled for up to months at a time.
 And a reason for the disparity?
 Lack of skills.
 Graduates, and students in general, lack not only experience, but also practical skills to land the kind of jobs to which they aspire.

 “Our educational system is not equipped to meet the demands of the modern workplace,” said Grace Suh, vice president of education for IBM citizenship.
 “We have more jobs than skilled people to fill them.
 There are already more than 700,000 open technology jobs in the US, and another half million expected over the next decade.
 Part of the problem is that we’ve focused too heavily on just one path to a good job: a bachelor’s degree.”

 To address this issue of the educated, but unskilled, corporations pair with schools and alternative credentialing programs to help fill open positions, as well as match employees with their interest.
 And so IBM and its P-TECH program, and the other skills-based programs, have come to represent a kind of contemporary trade school, for what some are calling “new collar” jobs.